Majesco Motors

 It may come as a surprise to some readers to learn that the Bournemouth area was a significant centre for modelling activity and related commercial ventures during the early post-WW2 period.
 In addition to Majesco (following the move), the long-established Hallam company of nearby Poole remained very active, having begun the commercial manufacture of model engines well prior to the onset of WW2.
 Model engines were also produced in the area by Bijou Mechanical Productions (Bournemouth) Ltd., makers of the B.M.P. diesels which were designed by Henri Baigent.
 These were sold through the agency of J. W. Kenworthy of 295 Charminster Road, Bournemouth, who did much to promote them.
 An in-depth article about the fascinating history of the B.M.P. venture may be found on MEN.

-Although actually manufactured in Leicester by Rogers & Geary (makers of the prewar Spitfire 2.5 cc, Hornet 3.5 cc and Wasp 6 cc spark ignition models), the well-known post-war Stentor 6 cc spark ignition engines were primarily marketed by Model Aircraft (Bournemouth) Ltd., better remembered today for their Veron kit range.
+Although actually manufactured in Leicester by Rogers & Geary (makers of the prewar Spitfire 2.5 cc, Hornet 3.5 cc and Wasp 6 cc spark ignition models), the well-known post-war Stentor 6 cc spark ignition engines were marketed primarily by Model Aircraft (Bournemouth) Ltd., better remembered today for their Veron kit range.
 The area was to retain a strong identification with model engine manufacture in subsequent years following the March 1955 relocation of the Oliver workshops from Nottingham to Ferndown, a little to the north of Poole.

 The strong post-war focus on model-related activity in the Bournemouth area probably had much to do with the fact that two of the most influential figures in post-war British aeromodelling were local residents - Phil Smith of Veron fame and the noted pioneering power modeller and author Col. C. E. Bowden.
 Phil Smith’s excellent Veron designs successfully introduced many individuals to the aeromodelling hobby, myself among them.
 Col. Bowden was indefatigable in promoting power modelling, publishing numerous books and articles on the subject in addition to sponsoring major competitions both in the Bournemouth area and elsewhere.
 He was also a participant in the model trade, advertising his model designs as of mid 1946 onward from an address at 43 Westover Road in Bournemouth under the trade-name B. M. Models.